 There are so many ways you can serve this delicious Mexican corn salsa!
 Here are some ideas:

-- With store-bought or homemade tortilla chips
+- As a dip with store-bought or homemade tortilla chips

 - On tacos